18F/development-guide/people/2017-Assessment-Guide.md

 Have each individual complete a self-review.
 This review should ask for:

 1. Which projects and accomplishments they’ve worked on over the last year, including both major staffed projects and also side-projects, working groups, guilds, etc.
+2. A self-assessment.
+This is optional, and valuable.
-2. A self-assessment against each critical element in their performance plan.
+   * How do you feel you are doing in each critical element in your performance plan
+   * What are your strengths, where you are doing well
+   * What are your areas for improvement
+   * What training and support needs do you have for the next year
 3. Peers (in engineering, or elsewhere) that they’d like us to solicit feedback from (in addition to project leads, tech leads, guild leads, etc., which we’ll talk to by default).
 4. Any specific areas they’d like feedback on.
-5. Answers to these six “engineering climate” questions (the same as we asked in the [mid-year review](https://docs.google.com/document/d/1n0LegkVV6j3HsUJat-cda_5QmPfF_hFFaWjubpv-amA/edit) plus one new one):
+5. Answers to these six “engineering climate” questions (the same as we asked in the [mid-year review](https://docs.google.com/document/d/1n0LegkVV6j3HsUJat-cda_5QmPfF_hFFaWjubpv-amA/edit) plus one new one).
+Note that we take advantage of the annual review process to collect this information but it does not factor into individual ratings:
    * Do you feel you’re growing as an engineer?
    * Do you ever feel like you’re not treated fairly?
 Please explain.
    * Do you feel like you can raise work issues?
 Do you feel like your issues are actually heard?